CGuichard/Huffman-Project/README.md

 It goes without saying that you can put **valgrind** before **./bin/huffman_exec** to use it

 We encourage you to always use only the **1.** parameter, and let the program calculate what's left, because it's more fast to test

+### Console Interface

+An interface for console have been made, you can use it with:

+	make run_interface
+	# OR
+	./bin/huffman_exec interface

+It is also possible to use valgrind to check the memory at the end of the interface execution with:

+	make memory_run_interface
+	# OR
+	valgrind ./bin/huffman_exec interface

 ### Java Interface